 Per the ITA, SJJPA is currently planning to program any potential cost savings realized as a result of ongoing management actions to service improvements.
-Cost savings at this time have been from investment income, revenue over annual budget, and other accumulated funds are being held for future operations payments based on direction from Caltrans.
+Cost savings at this time have been from investment income, realignment of thruway service, revenue over annual budget, and other accumulated funds are being held for future operations payments or otherwise as coordinated with Caltrans.
 A list of potential items that could utilize these cost savings is outlined below.